-One of London’s most visually appealing markets, Columbia Road overflows with bucketfuls of beautiful flowers every Sunday.
+One of London’s most well-known and nicest-looking markets, Columbia Road overflows with bucketfuls of beautiful flowers every Sunday.
 From 8am-3pm, market traders line the narrow street selling flowers, houseplants, herbs, bulbs and shrubs.

 It’s worth shopping around, don’t be afraid to barter and prepare for it to get very busy.
 The market is popular with locals and tourists and during the midday rush is rammed with people elbowing their way to that perfect pot plant.
 If you can’t bear crowds or just want to guarantee the pick of the crop, arrive when the market opens.

-When you’ve bought your blooms, head behind the stalls and down side streets to find cute cafés, independent restaurants, delis, shops, antique dealers, vintage stalls and small galleries, many of which follow the market’s opening hours.
-Pop into Jones Dairy Cafe for organic and local produce, treat yourself to a no-frills British bake at Treacle or sink a locally brewed pint at the Nelson’s Head.
+When you’ve bought your blooms, head behind the stalls and down side streets to find fantastic cafés, independent restaurants, delis, shops, antique dealers, vintage stalls and small galleries, many of which follow the market’s opening hours.
+Pop into Jones Dairy Cafe for organic and local produce, treat yourself to some jazz records at Idle Moments or sink a locally brewed pint at the The Nelson’s.

-Top tip: For a bargain, visit when the market is winding down (around 2-3pm) because that’s when the traders reduce their prices to shift the remaining stock.
+Your best bet it to try and visit when the market is winding down (around 2pm), because that’s when the traders reduce their prices to shift the remaining stock.